← Back to ArticlesTraining Tips

 JT Van V

-• Why it's good.
+• Why it is good.
 JT creates content about boxing training, technique, and the journey of learning the sport.
 His approach is accessible and encouraging.

-• What you'll find.
+• What you will find.
 Training advice, technique tips, and content about the experience of learning boxing.
 Relatable for beginners finding their way.

 • Best for.
 Newer boxers who want relatable content from someone who understands the learning journey.